top of page

 Q: Where does the program take place?

-A: Practices take place at the Gorman Fort Banks School in Winthrop at 101 Kennedy St. in Winthrop, MA.
+A: Practices take place at the Arthur T Cummings School gymnasium at 40 Hermon St in Winthrop, MA.

 Q: What do you do to make sure wrestling is safe?